ncayllahua/GigisPizzaHOL/devmachine-marketplace.md

 ![](./media/oci-marketplace-dev-machine-configuration06.PNG)

-You VM will be create in a few minutes.
+Your new VM will be created in a few minutes.
 Provisioning orange!

 ![](./media/oci-marketplace-dev-machine-configuration07.PNG)